redwoodjs/redwood/docs/docs/cli-commands.md

 ~/redwood-app$ yarn redwood dev --fwd="--allowed-hosts all"
 ```

-For the full list of Webpack Dev Server settings, see [this documentation](https://webpack.js.org/configuration/dev-server/).
+For the full list of Vite Dev Server settings, see [this documentation](https://vitejs.dev/guide/cli#vite).

 For the full list of Server Configuration settings, see [this documentation](app-configuration-redwood-toml.md#api).